Guest Post: Fivetran — Five-Minute ETL?

-This blog post was originally published and produced by Ashley Pradhan at Aptitive.
+Guest post by Ashley Pradhan of Aptitive, originally published and produced by Aptitive.

 Let’s be honest, data integration isn’t the most exciting or provocative subject tearing up the technological landscape, but those subjects that are getting more attention, such as “predictive analytics” or “data science,” rely heavily on the structure that integration provides.
 Therefore, we are constantly exploring new tools and solutions for creating said structure.
 In our latest exploration, we came across Fivetran.